Consensys/aragon-daotemplates-audit-report-2019-08/README.md

 ###### Vault

 The value store of the DAO.
-It managed `ERC20` and `ETH` assets.
+It manages `ERC20` token and `ETH` assets.

-An entity owning the permission to transfer funds has full control of the DAOs assets.
+An entity owning the permission to transfer funds has full control over the DAO's assets.

 Exported permissions: